 Helping Your Narcissistic Teenager

 A narcissistic teenager is a little more difficult to treat.
+Teenage narcissistic personality disorder manifests in adolescents through severe traits that disrupt their relationships and daily functioning.
 A psychologist will interview and review your teen’s symptoms and behavior, run tests to rule out other potential causes, and prescribe a treatment plan.
 In general, true narcissists will not accept treatment and would not volunteer to be labeled as needing help.
 You cannot convince them that something is wrong.

 However, they may be convinced to consider talk therapy and change their behavior to better fit in with others and reduce the challenges of interpersonal relationships.
+Teens with narcissistic personality disorder may exhibit traits associated with antisocial personality disorder, such as aggression and a lack of empathy.
 This can help a professional slowly get to the root of the patient’s behavioral issues and thought patterns, often ironically centered around insecurity and low self-esteem, and deep-seated self-resentment.